51st (Highland) Division: Battle of Normandy

 General Sir Bernard Montgomery, the newly appointed commander of the 21st Army Group, inspects officers and men of the 5/7th Battalion, Gordon Highlanders at Beaconsfield, Buckinghamshire, February 1944.

 Most of the 51st landed in Normandy as part of Operation Overlord on 7 June 1944, a day after D-Day, as part of British I Corps, under Lieutenant-General John Crocker.
 After spending a brief period supporting the 3rd Canadian Infantry Division, it was sent across the River Orne, and spent two months supporting the 6th Airborne Division in its bridgehead.
 During this period it fought many difficult actions at places such as Bréville (11–12 June) and Colombelles (11 July).

 The 51st (Highland) Infantry Division's performance in Normandy was, overall, considered disappointing, particularly by General Montgomery, now the Commander-in-Chief (C-in-C) of the Allied land forces in Normandy, who stated in a telegram to Field Marshal Sir Alan Brooke, the Chief of the Imperial General Staff (CIGS, the professional head of the British Army), that the division "had failed every mission it was given".
 This led to the replacement of its GOC, Major-General Charles Bullen-Smith; his dismissal is not mentioned in the Divisional Official History nor formation accounts.
 His successor was Major-General Tom Rennie, who had served with the division in France, North Africa and Sicily before being elevated to command of the British 3rd Infantry Division for the Normandy invasion, which he commanded until being wounded soon after D-Day, but had now recovered.

-Men of either the 1st or 5/7th Battalion, Gordon Highlanders advance into Benouville on the Caen canal soon after arrival in Normandy, France, 7 June 1944.
+Men of either the 1st or 5/7th Battalion, Gordon Highlanders advance into Bénouville on the Caen canal soon after arrival in Normandy, France, 7 June 1944.

 On 1 August 1944 the division, along with the rest of British I Corps, became part of the newly activated Canadian First Army.
 The division fought alongside this army in Operation Totalize, before advancing to Lisieux.
-It then continued east over the River Seine and headed, on General Montgomery's orders for Saint-Valéry-en-Caux, the scene of the division's surrender in June 1940.
+It then continued east over the River Seine and headed, on General Montgomery's orders for Saint-Valery-en-Caux, the scene of the division's surrender in June 1940.
 The division's massed pipes and drums played in the streets of the town, and a parade included veterans of the 1940 campaign in France who were with the 51st Division in 1944.

 A similar event occurred at Dieppe when it was liberated by the 2nd Canadian Infantry Division.
-Leaving Saint Valéry, the 51st Division was engaged in Operation Astonia, the battle for the French port of Le Havre, in September 1944.
+Leaving Saint Valery, the 51st Division was engaged in Operation Astonia, the battle for the French port of Le Havre, in September 1944.